jcmourey/image-licensing/README.md

 	* Open the folder and make a note of the `GOOGLE_FOLDER_ID` displayed in the url: `https://drive.google.com/drive/folders/<GOOGLE_FOLDER_ID>`
 * [Create a Google Storage Bucket](https://console.cloud.google.com/storage/browser)
 	* Make a note of the `GOOGLE_BUCKET_NAME`
+	* Allow public access (necessaru for Google Sheets to be able to display the images)
 		* Stop public access prevention
-	* Add Principal
+		* Grant viewing access to all users: add Principal
 			* New Principals: AllUsers
 			* Assign roles: Storage Object Viewer
 * [Create Google Cloud credentials](https://console.cloud.google.com/apis/credentials)
-	* download credentials json to the project root as: `credentials.json`
+	* download credentials json file to the project root as: `credentials.json`

 ## Configuration File